French ELAN Regulation: What You Need to Know as a Host

 How to Apply

-Contact an accredited tourism organization in your area to request an assessment.
-Your property will be evaluated on comfort, amenities, and service standards, then assigned a star rating from 1 to 5.
+Contact an accredited organization in your region for an assessment.
+Your property will be evaluated on comfort, amenities, and service, then placed in a category from 1 to 5 stars.

 How to Register Your Property

-- Visit your local mairie (town hall) to obtain registration forms and requirements
+1. Visit your local mairie (town hall) to request registration forms and information

-- Complete the registration form with property details including address, size, and guest capacity
+2. Complete the registration form with details about your property, including address, size, and rental capacity

-- Receive your registration number and add it to your Holidu host account
+3. Receive your registration number and add it to your Holidu Host Account

-- Use your Holidu account to track bookings and receive compliance reminders
+• Use your Holidu account to monitor bookings and receive timely reminders about compliance deadlines

 Do you want to contact us?